Mars Pathfinder: Entry, descent and landing

 Mars Pathfinder entered the Martian atmosphere and landed using an innovative system involving an entry capsule, a supersonic parachute, followed by solid rockets and large airbags to cushion the impact.

 Mars Pathfinder directly entered Mars atmosphere in a retrograde direction from a hyperbolic trajectory at 6.1 km/s using an atmospheric entry aeroshell (capsule) that was derived from the original Viking Mars lander design.
 The aeroshell consisted of a back shell and a specially designed ablative heatshield to slow to 370 m/s where a supersonic disk-gap-band parachute was inflated to slow its descent through the thin Martian atmosphere to 68 m/s.
 The lander's on-board computer used redundant on-board accelerometers to determine the timing of the parachute inflation.
 Twenty seconds later the heatshield was pyrotechnically released.
 Another twenty seconds later the lander was separated and lowered from the backshell on a 20 m bridle.
 When the lander reached 1.6 km above the surface, a radar was used by the on-board computer to determine altitude and descent velocity.
 This information was used by the computer to determine the precise timing of the landing events that followed.

 Once the lander was 355 m above the ground, airbags were inflated in less than a second using three gas generators.
 The airbags were made of four inter-connected multi-layer vectran bags that surrounded the tetrahedron lander.
 They were designed and tested to accommodate grazing angle impacts as high as 28 m/s.
 However, as the airbags were designed for no more than about 15 m/s vertical impacts, three solid retrorockets were mounted above the lander in the backshell.
 These were fired at 98 m above the ground.
 The lander's on-board computer estimated the best time to fire the rockets and cut the bridle so that the lander velocity would be reduced to about zero between 15 and 25 m above the ground.
 After 2.3 seconds, while the rockets were still firing, the lander cut the bridle loose about 21.5 m above the ground and fell to the ground.
 The rockets flew up and away with the backshell and parachute (they have since been sighted by orbital images).
 The lander impacted at 14 m/s and limited the impact to only 18 G of deceleration.
-The first bounce was 15.7 m high and continued bouncing for at least 15 additional bounces (accelerometer data recording did not continue through all of the bounces).
+The first bounce was 15.7 m high and the lander continued bouncing for at least 15 additional bounces (accelerometer data recording did not continue through all of the bounces).